asboy2035/asboy2035/README.md

 # Hi :3
 **I'm ash.**

 I do random stuff, mainly web design and shortcutting.

+### Pronouns, etc
-he/him preferred, however anything works.
+> **he/they** preferred, however anything works.

+I don't mind nicknames as long as they're appropriate, such as:
+- ashie
+- asher
+- ashy
+etc.